 All of these things – from huge locomotives to old rusted railroad spikes, from grants to donated artifacts – are a vital part of our program, but our most valuable resource is people.
 We need more people involved to properly care for, display and interpret this important part of our region’s history.

-You can read more about our projects at this site, but most of all, we need your help.
+We need your help.
 All of our members work on a voluntary basis; we have no paid staff.
 Join our group, help with a project, make a donation or just stop by and say hello when you see activity.
-Call Dick Jamsgard, (541)297-6130 for more information, or find out more on the Contacts page.
+Call our museum at (541)267-6900 for more information, or leave a message at that number.
+You can also reach OCHR manager Tom Baake at 541-294-1112.